-- Then you can add together your payments each month to determine how your monthly debt load.
+- Then you can add together your payments each month to determine your monthly debt load.

 There are two things you should do with these figures.
-First, look at your budget and determine what percentage of your take home pay is being used to pay the minimum payments on your debt.
-This percentage should never rise above thirty percent of your income because it is dangerous.
-After you do this, subtract the amount you pay in interest each month from that amount you pay towards debt each month.
+First, look at your budget and determine what percentage of your take-home pay is being used to pay the minimum payments on your debt.
+This percentage should never rise above 30% of your income because it is dangerous.
+Then, subtract the amount you pay in interest each month from that amount you pay towards debt each month.
 The resulting number is the amount that you are actually reducing your debt each month.